sal-camacho/detection-and-response/analyzing-first-packet-with-wireshark.md

 This analysis was completed as part of the Google Cybersecurity Certificate.
 It documents how to analyze a packet capture file using Wireshark.
 These tasks are essential for network monitoring, incident response, and foundational packet analysis skills.

 ## Task 1.
 Explore data with Wireshark
-Opened a network packet capture file that contains data captured from a system that made web requests to a site and scrolled down the packet list until a packet is listed where the info column starts with the words 'Echo (ping) request'.
+Opened a network packet capture file that contains data captured from a system that made web requests to a site and scrolled down to the packet list until a packet is listed where the info column starts with the words 'Echo (ping) request'.

 <img width="1920" height="932" alt="47" src="https://github.com/user-attachments/assets/ce2fd91e-5ddd-4d7f-b21e-cebb5f372f00" />
 <img width="746" height="563" alt="48" src="https://github.com/user-attachments/assets/aabbb053-f058-4df6-a602-0c2065e98449" />